 It goes without saying that if the traffic light is red: stop.
 However, don’t be surprised to see natives suffering from temporary colour blindness and mistaking all colours for green.

 Years of interpreting traffic laws to suit their own personal situation has left the Dutch very capable of not getting hit by an oncoming car whilst breaking the law.

 For extra style points: to most people, traffic lights have three colours — green, orange, and red.
 But did you know that many Nederlanders can only see three shades of green?

 Parking your bike

-For extra style points: Park your bike in front of a window with a sign asking you not to park any bikes there.
+For extra style points: Park your bike in front of a window with a sign asking you NOT to park any bikes there.
 It’s important to let people know that you are in charge of your own decisions, and won’t be told what to do.

 What’s your top tip to cycle like a native Dutchie?
 Tell us in the comments below!